Symmetry and quantitative stability for the parallel surface fractional torsion problem: Introduction

 Our main goal is to study symmetry and quantitative stability properties for the fractional torsion problem

 with the overdetermined condition

 The overdetermined problem \eqref{s1eq4}-\eqref{s1eq5} was firstly studied in \cite{MagnaniniSakaguchi} for the classical Laplace operator and it was motivated by the study of invariant isothermic surfaces of a nonlinear nondegenerate fast diffusion equation.
-Later, in \cite{CMS} and \cite{ciraolo2016solutions} symmetry and quantitative approximate symmetry results were study for more general operators.
+Later, in \cite{CMS} and \cite{ciraolo2016solutions} symmetry and quantitative approximate symmetry results were studied for more general operators.
+See also~\cite{MR2916825} for related symmetry results regarding the parallel surface problem.

 In this manuscript we consider the nonlocal counterpart of this setting.
 Namely, on the one hand, by Lax-Milgram Theorem, problem \eqref{s1eq4} admits a solution.
 On the other, it is not clear whether or not a solution of~\eqref{s1eq4} exists that also satisfies~\eqref{s1eq5}.
 This is a classical question in the realm of overdetermined problems and typically one can prove that a solution exists if and only if the domain satisfies some symmetry.
 In this context, our first main result is the following.